 As we tried to reintroduce food into my diet we noticed the whole trial and error thing was not working.
 An NG-tube is not a permanent thing so I had a surgical tube placed on January 31st, 2013.
 After my surgery, my life was starting to return to normal besides that fact that I was unable to eat food.
 Most people don't realize how life changing it is to go one day from being able to go out to dinner with your family and enjoy a meal to then spend the next several months (and now years) being unable to eat food.
 I don't get to eat Christmas cookies, family dinners aren't a thing in my house, I do not eat a Thanksgiving dinner, Easter eggs are out of the question and on my birthday I am unable to eat my own birthday cake.
 (Think about that for a minute...
 Food is everywhere.
 Our society is very much centered around food and myself along with my brother are unable to participate in this societal tradition.)

 Summer of 2013 I was crashing and things turned ugly very quick.
 I had just had sinus surgery because my NG-tube ruined my sinuses and I was no longer to tolerate feeds through my feeding tube.
 My digestive tract was simply shutting down.
 This was the one thing my doctors had promised would never happen.
 They said I was never going to wind up like my brother who was fed through a venous catheter (more permanent IV) every day.
 My brother, Tyler had Mitochondrial Disease.
 His struggle has been so painful to watch.
 I could have never imagined myself in that place.
 August 2013 only nine days into my sophomore year of high school my body could no longer handle the brutal torture.
 My blood work had multiple critical lab values.
-The doctors were surprised I was still coherent upon arriving back at the hospital on that Tuesday night.
-To be quite honest I don't remember most things from that first week.
 When I walked into the hospital the weather outside was still in the mid-seventies; When I walked out of the hospital a month later it was much colder and leaves littered the ground.

 One week after I was admitted I was diagnosed with Gastroparesis just like my brother and just like my brother we later learned it spread shutting down my entire digestive system.
 A new type of feeding tube was placed but just like my brother this did not work.
 After several weeks in the hospital and many difficult conversations, I allowed the doctors to place me on TPN (IV nutrition.)
 At the time the fifteen-year-old me was beyond terrified of the life that was ahead of me.
 The doctors knew my fears but it had to be done.
 Thankfully, I began to thrive again.
 I was able to go back to school!
 High school was a wonderful experience for me socially.
 My school was the one place I was able to get away from my life and feel normal.
 Most of the kids didn't know I was sick and even those who did never seemed to focus on me being sick.
 I was able to be like everyone else despite the grim outlook regarding my future.